 What You Need to Know About the REAL ID Act

-Attention Domestic Travelers: The final phase of the REAL ID Act will be rolling out on Jan.
-22, 2018.
+Attention Domestic Travelers: The final phase of the REAL ID Act began rolling out in February 2018.
 Congress initially passed the REAL ID Act back in 2005 to establish stricter security standards for state-issued driver’s licenses.
 In order to travel domestically individuals will need to present either a REAL ID or another approved form of identification.

 What is a REAL ID?